Paraskevi-KIvroglou/TCP/README.md

-# TCP
+# Python TCP Client and Receiver Implementation

-How the TCP is coded in Python
+# Overview

-We had a Python Project in one of my classes and we add to establish the TCP connection using Python.Then we had to execute through terminal ping and traceroute amd parse the output to sent it back to the first client.
+This repository contains a Python implementation of a TCP client and receiver, demonstrating the fundamental concepts of TCP/IP networking.
+The implementation includes basic TCP socket programming, connection handling, and data transmission functionalities.